stephanyvargas/Correction/README.md

 # Correction
 Correction of the droop and undershoot behavior on pulses.
-This scripts run on Python3.
+These scripts run on Python3.

 #reconstruction.py file
 Aims to correct pulses using real data from a High Voltage Board